Susan Smith Daniels

 Author of The Genuine Stories

 Author and freelance journalist, Susan is the winner of the Fairfield University Book Prize for her collection The Genuine Stories (New Rivers Press, 2018).
+The novel in stories was picked as a top book of 2018 by the Cedar Rapids Gazette and a finalist for the 2020 San Diego Book Award.

 Born and raised in Philadelphia, she moved to Iowa with her husband and family in 1981.
 Susan began her writing career as a columnist for Practical Horseman Magazine when her youngest daughter was attending horse shows.
 She is the author of the very popular The Horse Show Mom’s Survival Guide (The Lyons Press, 2005).
+She divides her time between Iowa and San Deigo, California.

 I write because I have so many questions about the ineffability of life and our lived experience.
 I write to answer all those questions to myself, to sort facts from feelings, impressions from memories, and to look in the spaces for the unobserved.
 And I write because I love to tell stories.